GunnerLab/mcce4_tutorial/docs/installation/installation_options.md

 - `delphi`                : Legacy PBE solver (support not guaranteed on all systems)
 - `NextGenPB_MCCE4.sif`   : Container image for NGPB, the default MCCE4 PBE solver

 **⚠️ Warning: We cannot guarantee that the DelPhi PBE solver executable (delphi) will run on your system.
-For this reason, NextGenPB [NextGenPB (NGPB)](https://github.com/concept-lab/NextGenPB) is now the default PBE solver in MCCE4.**
+For this reason, [NextGenPB (NGPB)](https://github.com/concept-lab/NextGenPB) is now the default PBE solver in MCCE4.**

 Currently, the MCCE4-Alpha Repository provides both the mcce and delphi compiled executables for Linux OS but the NGPB container requires sudo access to compile.
 Therefore, we also provide a Linux OS–compiled NGPB container (NextGenPB_MCCE4_LinuxCompiled.sif) at the Dropbox link below.